trek-view/explorer-poc/README.md

 ## User Documentation

-Developer documentation for this project is hosted on the GitLab wiki page for this project at: https://gitlab.com/trekview/explorer/-/wikis/home
+Developer documentation for this project is hosted on the GitHub wiki page for this project at: https://github.com/trek-view/explorer-poc/wiki